rhyannonjoy/pawfinder-service/docs/api-reference/get-pets-with-filters.md

 ## Get pet profiles using filters

-This operation retrieves pets profiles that match the specified filter criteria.
-Use this endpoint to power search and discover features in an adoption platform.
+This operation retrieves pet profiles that match the specified filter criteria.
+Use this operation to help users narrow search results by preferences like `species` and `temperament`, power "best match" recommendation features, or enable shelter staff to filter shelter inventory for administrative reporting.

 ### Pet search workflow

 The sequence diagram below shows how a search request might flow through a production system with a more robust architecture and cache optimization for frequently searched queries:

 ```mermaid
 sequenceDiagram